Grey Hair? 9 Toxic Ingredients in Your Hair Dyes To Avoid

 Ammonia

-Ammonia is one of the most commonly known toxic ingredients in hair dye.
+Ammonia is one of the most commonly known toxic dye ingredients in hair dye.
 It’s what gives it that powerful, unpleasant smell.
 It’s used in hair color because it allows the color to penetrate the hair cuticle.
-However, it can often come with consequences.
-“Over time, this leads to dry and damaged hair, as well as irritation to the throat and respiratory system from exposure to ammonia,” says Adina Mahalli, hair and skincare expert with Maple Holistics.
+However, it can often come with consequences, especially with ingredients like DMDM hydantoin.
+“Over time, this leads to dry and damaged hair, hair loss, as well as irritation to the throat and respiratory system from exposure to ammonia and hydrogen peroxide,” says Adina Mahalli, hair and skincare expert with Maple Holistics.

 Paraphenylenediamine (PPD)